Community Service Work-Study

 - Tax forms: MIT's online federal and state tax withholding forms.

 - Direct deposit authorization form: You must sign up for direct deposit to your banking account.
 MIT does not cut paper paychecks.

 You cannot begin working until all completed paperwork has been received and approved.

-Jobs under the Community Service Work-Study Program are unlike other MIT jobs in that you will not be filling out a time card online.
-Remember to fill out your time sheet with your supervisor every time you work, and be sure to sign it!
-Time sheets must be faxed to the Public Service Center, 617-258-9357, no later than 3 p.m. on Fridays by your employer.
-If you work on weekends, time sheets can be faxed by Monday at 10 a.m. at the absolute latest.
-There is no stretching these deadlines because the electronic payroll system shuts down every Monday.
+Work-study jobs are unlike other MIT jobs in that you will not be recording your hours on Atlas.
+Your supervisor will submit a weekly time sheet with the hours you worked to by no later than 5 pm on Fridays.
+If you work on weekends, time sheets can be submitted by Monday at 10 am at the absolute latest.
+We cannot stretch these deadlines because the MIT electronic payroll system shuts down every Monday.

-Through the work-study program, the Federal government pays 75% of your wage, while the employer is responsible for the remaining 25%.
+Through the work-study program, the Federal government pays 75% of your wage, while the employer is responsible for the remaining 25% (plus an employee-benefits charge for less-than-half-time students or summer undergraduate student workers).
 MIT pays students their full wage each week, and the agency reimburses MIT on a monthly basis.
-Your wages will be deposited in your bank account by 9 a.m. on Fridays.
+Your wages will be deposited in your bank account by 9 am on Fridays.

 Here are some important things to remember when you are working:

-If you are working more than five and a half hours per day, you are required by law to take an unpaid lunch break of at least half an hour.
-You must record the times you start and finish this break on your time sheet.
+- If you are working more than five and a half hours per day, you are required by law to take an unpaid lunch break of at least half an hour.
+You or your supervisor must record the times you start and finish this break on your work-study time sheet.